Booking plumbing and drainage audits

-Bookings can be made up to the working day before the day the inspection is required - eg book by 3.00 pm Monday for an inspection on Tuesday.
+Bookings can be made up to the working day before the day the audit is required, for example, book by 3.00 pm Monday for an audit on Tuesday.
 Use the Plumbbooking tab on eCoC to make a booking.

 Making a booking

 Quickstart guide - MyPlumbbookings provides step-by-step instructions for making a booking.

 When making an online booking, you will need:

 - contact mobile number